 - Competition Summer School for Officials from the ASEAN Member States

 The programme is designed to provide participants with a deepened knowledge and understanding of EU competition law and policy, covering both its general principles and its practical application.
 Leading academics and practitioners will deliver lectures covering a wide range of topics, for example the institutional framework, economic analysis, horizontal and vertical restraints, abusive conduct and merger control.

 All officials from the Competition Authorities of the partner countries are invited to attend the Competition Summer School.
-A maximum of 30 participants are accepted per summer school per year.
+A maximum of 90 participants are accepted every year.
 Participants are provided with full training materials in English and board and lodging at the campus.